Kho-Kho (2021 film)

 Kho-Kho is a 2021 Indian Malayalam-language sports drama film written and directed by Rahul Riji Nair starring Rajisha Vijayan, Mamitha Baiju and produced by First Print Studios.
-The film received a TRP (Television Rating Points) of 12.7 points (as per U+R BARC data) during its World Television Premiere, making it the highest ever for a female-centric Malayalam film.
-The film also entered the list of Top 15 Malayalam films with the highest TRPs at that time.
+The film was released on 14 April 2021.

-Synopsis
+Plot

-The story revolves around Maria Francis, a Kho kho school coach.
+The story revolves around Maria Francis, a school coach for the traditional South Asian sport kho kho.
 The film tells the story of the formation of a team of kho kho players in a school where only girls study and the events that follow.
-In the end she is very happy and proud to learn that the most promising player of her former Kho Kho school team has gotten into the national Kho Kho team.
+In the end, Maria is proud to learn that Anju, the most promising player of her former kho Kho school team has gotten into the national kho kho team, under Maria's name.